Should Drug Companies Lose the Right to Appeal Fast-Track Review Rejections?

 1. Read the notice outlining Health Canada's proposal to understand the proposed changes.

-2. Send your feedback by email to brdd-cppic_brdd-cppci@hc-sc.gc.ca by the deadline.
+2. Send your feedback by email to brdd-cppic_brdd-cppci@hc-sc.gc.ca before the deadline.